aaarghhh/ForwardGram_plus/README.md

 > This is a fully refactored and updated version of the original forwardgram, startingfrom the ground up.
 > It is a fork of the original forwardgram, and is not intended to replace it.
-> The workflow is the same as the original forwardgram, but it is base un multiple threads, one dedicated to the Discord bot.
+> The workflow is the same as the original forwardgram, but it is based on multiple threads, one dedicated to the Discord bot and one for Telegram events.
+So basically it doesn't need to create a new connection for each Telegram event.

 ## Telegram to Discord Message Bot, Forward Telegram Messages to Discord